mongolab/dex/README.md

 Output
 --------

-For each run, Dex provides a brief set of run stats:
+For each run, Dex provides:
-* linesPassed - The number of entries (log or profile) sent to Dex.
+* runStats - statistics for the parsed log or profile ** runStats.linesPassed - The number of entries (log or profile) sent to Dex.
-* linesProcessed - The number of entries from which Dex successfully extracted queries.
+** runStats.linesProcessed - The number of entries from which Dex successfully extracted queries.
-* linesRecommended - The number of lines that prompted an index recommendation.
+** runStats.linesRecommended - The number of lines that prompted an index recommendation.
-* timedOut - True if the Dex operation times out per the -t/--timeout flag.
+** runStats.timedOut - True if the Dex operation times out per the -t/--timeout flag.
-* timeoutInMinutes - If timedOut is true, this contains the time.
+** runStats.timeoutInMinutes - If timedOut is true, this contains the time.
 Dex provides information and statistics for each unique query in the form of a.
 A recommendation includes:
 * results - A list of query reports including index recommendations.

-#### Full Output to STDOUT
+#### Results Output to STDOUT

-Dex returns an array of JSON documents.
-Each is a query report for a unique query, as identified by 'queryMask'.
+Dex returns an array of query reports as results.
+Each query report is for a unique query as identified by 'queryMask'.
 Each report includes:

 * queryMask - The query pattern, with values masked ($query for query component,
  $orderby for sort component)